Covid 19 coronavirus: NZ telcos' big roaming revenue hit

 Vodafone, Spark, 2degrees and Vocus (owner of Orcon and Slingshot) also face extra costs from giving all of their customers unlimited data at no cost during the lockdown, plus measures such as pledging no disconnection fees, and no disconnections due to financial hardship over the months ahead (sparking a spat with Chorus over who will carry what share of the can for an anticipated " wall of bad debt ").

-Spark ( Philippines ) and Vodafone NZ ( India ) have also had to grapple with the complications off the overseas components off their helpdesk operations being forced to close.
+Spark ( Philippines ) and Vodafone NZ ( India ) have also had to grapple with the complications of the overseas components of their helpdesk operations being forced to close.

 And on the network side, Chorus has put a CPI-indexed wholesale price increase on hold, and offered to help connect some 50,000 school children in low-income households by waiving wholesale fees (Spark, Vodafone and 2degrees have responded to a Ministry of Education request for help from a different direction, with each seeing an emphasis on fixed-wireless broadband, which would cut Chorus out of the loop).